KillianLynch/local-lab-dev/23ai-new-features/intro/new-performance.md

 ## About Oracle Database 23ai

-Building upon 40+ years of continual improvements, Oracle Database 23ai comes with cutting-edge features to address the evolving needs of modern data management.
+Building upon 40+ years of continual improvements, Oracle Database 23ai comes with cutting-edge features to address the changing needs of modern data management.
 With a strong emphasis on AI, developer features, availability, performance, scalability, and security, Oracle Database 23ai continues to set the standard for mission-critical workloads across various industries.

 ## Performance and Database Lifecycle Management in Oracle Database 23ai

-In Oracle Database 23ai, several key features and enhancements have been add to improve performance and streamline database lifecycle management processes.
+In Oracle Database 23ai, several key features and enhancements have been added to improve performance and streamline database lifecycle management processes.
 This section explores the following features:

 - **Shrink Tablespace:** Learn about the new `shrink_tablespace` procedure, which offers a simplified approach to reclaiming unused space within tablespaces, thereby optimizing database resource utilization.

 - **Error Message Improvements:** Discover ongoing efforts to enhance the clarity and informativeness of error messages from the database, ultimately facilitating quicker troubleshooting and resolution of database issues.

-- **SQL Analysis Reporting:** Explore the new SQL Analysis Report feature, designed to provide insights and suggestions for optimizing SQL queries, thereby improving database performance and efficiency.
+- **SQL Analysis Reporting:** Explore the new SQL Analysis Report feature, designed to provide insights and suggestions for optimizing SQL queries, improving database performance and efficiency.

 ## Learn More